 A similar situation may occur if your existing business is growing or expanding and you choose to finance these needs with a line of credit.
 It may take longer than a year to generate the increased revenues needed to cover the associated implementation costs and operating expenses.
 You can create a cash flow crisis when it comes time for the annual repayment of your line of credit balance.

 Another factor to consider with a typical line of credit is that it is renewed annually.
 This means that lenders can withdraw their commitment at their sole discretion, leaving your business without a source of funds –so make sure you have an alternative source of financing.

 2. Businesses underestimate their working capital needs

-Businesses often experience a financial pinch because they have not secured sufficient working capital to support their business during its start-up or growth phase.
+Businesses often experience a financial pinch because they have not secured a sufficient working capital line of credit to support their business during its start-up or growth phase.
 Business owners may overestimate how quickly revenue will be generated or how quickly creditors will pay, or they may underestimate expenses and find themselves short of funds.

 When this happens, a lack of working capital may result in missed opportunities.
 For example, there might not be enough money available to bid on a project, hire more employees, get a better deal on inventory, or purchase advertising.
 At worst, insufficient working capital can lead to late payments to vendors and creditors, damaged credit scores and even desperate borrowing from predatory lenders.
 It’s always a good idea to have some working capital on hand when real costs don’t exactly match your initial estimates.